MuckRock/uncounted_data/README.md

 ## Overview
 The data in the repository come from three sources
-1. [The WONDER database from the U.S. Centers for Disease Control and Prevention](https://wonder.cdc.gov/), which is now updated its provisional multiple and underlying cause of death data every few weeks (the data here was updated on Dec.4,2022)
+1. [The WONDER database](https://wonder.cdc.gov/), from the U.S. Centers for Disease Control and Prevention which updates its provisional cause of death data every few weeks (the data here was last updated on Dec.4,2022)
-2. [A team of demographers from Boston University](https://github.com/Mortality-Surv-and-Reporting-Proj/county-level-estimates-of-excess-mortality), who have modeled excess deaths at the county-level
+2. [A team of demographers from Boston University](https://github.com/Mortality-Surv-and-Reporting-Proj/county-level-estimates-of-excess-mortality), who have modeled excess deaths at the county level
-3. [The National Archive of Criminal Justice Data](https://www.icpsr.umich.edu/web/NACJD/studies/38251), which has archived the US Department of Justice's 2018 Census of Medical Examiner and Coroner Offices.
+3. [The National Archive of Criminal Justice Data](https://www.icpsr.umich.edu/web/NACJD/studies/38251), which has archived the US Department of Justice's 2018 Census of Medical Examiner and Coroner Offices

-[Along with this reporting recipe,](https://www.muckrock.com/news/archives/2022/jan/06/how-to-use-uncounted-cdc-data/), the data in the repository can be combined to make sense of counties with high amounts of "unexplained excess deaths" during the pandemic, deaths that point toward COVID-19 death undercounts.
-The reporting recipe covers the origins of death records, why death data is important, and how to use it.
+[Along with this reporting recipe,](https://www.muckrock.com/news/archives/2022/jan/06/how-to-use-uncounted-cdc-data/) the data in the repository can be combined to investigate counties with high amounts of "unexplained excess deaths" during the pandemic - deaths that point toward COVID-19 death undercounts.

 ## Table of Contents